-Due to the variety of our program, the day-to-day life of a resident is fluid.
-To encapsulate our learning experiences into one day provides a good general overview; however, so much of our training is dependent upon the program year and rotation - all representative of our robust learning environment.
-To learn more about our rotations, electives, didactics, research experience and mentorship, continue reading.
+Due to the variety in our program, the day-to-day life of a resident is fluid.
+To describe the learning experiences of a typical day provides a good general overview; however, so much of our training is dependent upon the program year and specific rotation - all representative of our robust learning environment.
+To learn more about our rotations, electives, didactics, research experience, and mentorship, continue reading.

 As stated earlier, elective rotations offer sufficient time to pursue research-related interests.
-Our faculty is heavily involved in a plethora of research activities – ranging from basic science laboratory programs to clinical trials – providing residents a sturdy base from which to pursue individual research interests or to work in conjunction with on-going projects.
+Our faculty is heavily involved in a plethora of research activities ranging from basic science to clinical trials.
+This provides our residents with a solid base from which to pursue individual research interests or to collaborate with on-going projects.
 To further nurture research interests among residents, our department hosts the annual Trainee Research Day where resident, as well as fellow and medical student, research are displayed and presented.
 Residents are encouraged to present at local, national and international conferences with the department supporting one conference during training.
 Additionally, resources such as departmental scholarships and the Baumann Fund are available to help assist in getting exceptional work presented.

 Each resident is assigned a faculty mentor who fulfills a crucial role during residency.
 The faculty mentor is assigned from the first year and continues until the completion of residency where he or she monitors resident progress and offers constructive feedback to improve.
 Residents also choose a research mentor to offer guidance in the required research project in PGY2-4.
 Our Program Director and Department Chair maintain an open-door policy and always welcome resident concerns.

 Prospective Resident Recruitment